xthemadgenius/btcrec-cli/docs/GPU_Acceleration.md

 ## PyOpenCL Installation

-GPU/OpenCL acceleration depends on your having a working install of PyOpenCL 1.2.
+GPU/OpenCL acceleration depends on your having a working install of PyOpenCL for OpenCL 1.2.

 In order to use this feature, you must have a card and drivers which support OpenCL (most AMD and NVIDIA cards and drivers already support OpenCL on Windows), and you must install the required Python libraries as described below.